 (I'm sure you know all of this but I felt like getting on up on my soapbox about this pronoun pairing.)

 "I and you" is extremely uncommon word order, so it's not exactly a fair comparison (if it's the simple comparison between the two options that you're making).
 In terms of word order, "me and you" and "you and me" are about equally palatable.
-Not sure why.
+Not exactly sure why, but it probably has to do with euphony.

 As for "I and you", in the absence of any context it's still a better representative of the German here, I'd say, in spite of the uncommon word order.
 The only thing to say about it grammatically is that in context "me" might be considered preferable to "I".